 When recording, make it a habit to be hyperaware of any noises in the room or outside.
 If a dog barks next door, if a skateboard rolls by outside, even if your refrigerator starts making a strange sound midway through your recording session, always listen and be aware.
 If it's a one-off noise, then re-record your last segment.
 If it's an ongoing hum, such as the refrigerator, stop recording and record a new room tone so that you can edit out that background hum.
 I teach you all my tricks for removing background noise in my Voiceover Perfect Tutorial™.

-10. Don’t spend too much money recording equipment.
+10. Don’t spend too much money on recording equipment.

 Fancy microphones and audio editing systems can cost hundreds or thousands of dollars!
 Trust me, you don't need all of that to get high quality voiceover for your online course.
 I have tried and tested many products and methods, and I have my process down to a T. I have made a business by selling my voiceover services for thousands of dollars to online course creators, and I don't even work in a recording studio!
 I just work in a normal home with affordable equipment; it's my simple recording and editing process that makes the extra difference.
 And it's something that anyone (really, anyone) can replicate!
-All you'll need is a smartphone, a quiet room for recording, and a computer for editing, and you're on your way.
-Furthermore, I'll tell you which $40 microphone and FREE editing software I use to produce my high-quality voiceover for high-ticket online courses.
+All you'll need is a basic microphone, a quiet room for recording, and a computer for editing (I have the perfect free software), and you're on your way.
 If you are up for the fun journey of recording the voiceover for your online course, be aware that there are many ways to do it and many other pitfalls to be aware of.
-Luckily, I've laid it all out for your in my Voiceover Perfect Tutorial™.
-You will receive step-by-step video and text instructions that will empower anyone make professional-grade audio recordings.
+In my program, I've given step-by-step instructions that will empower anyone record professional-grade audio recordings.